Can you run PARR on formalin fixed / paraffin embedded samples or cover-slipped slides?

 How do I pack/ship samples to the lab?

-- Specific instructions and shipping addresses can be found on the Shipping Instructions Webpage
+Specific instructions and shipping addresses can be found on the Shipping Instructions page.

 What is the sensitivity and specificity of the PARR and flow cytometry test?